5 Things to do in Puerto Rico

 1,000 Foot Diameter Dish in a Sinkhole

 The Northern Coastal Valley region of Arecibo Puerto Rico is marked by stark contrasts.
-It borders the Atlantic Ocean to the north and numerous of caves, sinkholes, and wooded hills to the south.
-One sinkhole in particular is known for nestling an awe inspiring 1,000 foot diameter dish.
-This dish, a radio telescope, keeps us safe from asteroids, beamed a three minute pictorial message 23,000 light years away to the edge of the Milky Way Galaxy, and has assisted in numerous notable discoveries.
-Exploring the Arecibo Observatory in Puerto Rico should be on your to do list when visiting the island.
+It borders the Atlantic Ocean to the north and numerous caves, sinkholes, and wooded hills to the south.
+One sinkhole, in particular, is known for nestling an awe-inspiring 1,000-foot diameter dish.
+This dish, a radio telescope, keeps us safe from asteroids, beamed a three-minute pictorial message 23,000 light-years away to the edge of the Milky Way Galaxy, and has assisted in numerous notable discoveries.
+Exploring the Arecibo Observatory in Puerto Rico should be on your to-do list when visiting the island.
 Read more here: Exploring Arecibo Observatory in Puerto Rico

 Try the Local Foods, they’re Delicious

-Traditional foods are part of Puerto Rico’s heritage and are strongly rooted within the history and culture of the island.
-Find a local road side stand, the beach-front hut, or a restaurant with grandma cooking at the stove down a side road.
-You’ll not only get a taste of the food, but the culture as well.
+Traditional foods are part of Puerto Rico’s heritage and are strongly rooted in the history and culture of the island.
+Find a local roadside stand, the beach-front hut, or a restaurant with grandma cooking at the stove down a side road.
+You’ll not only get a taste of the food but the culture as well.
 Wake up your taste buds and eat like a local in Puerto Rico. read more here:

 Read more here: Eat Like a Local in Puerto Rico